ericrogler/Green-Book/Z004_Management_General_Teaching.md

 **Many rules that work with one group of students/people may not translate over to another group of students/people.** Teachers across grades and school types operate in different teaching, management, development, and accommodation contexts, which means adapting your rules to fit these contexts is necessary.
 - Example 1: A Kindergarten teacher and a 12th grade teacher may share some classroom management rules and procedures, but how they're best executed, written, and taught vary significantly enough it's like handling two completely different groups.
 - Example 2: Accounting for differences in culture, resources, and student behavior between Title 1 schools and affluent schools require different types of rules, rule enforcements, and accommodations for learning.

+### **Maintaining Appearances (Perception)**

+Let's say you've studied a field for several years, garnered a lot of experience, and you know what you're talking about.
+You know how to put out fires.
+You can solve things previously deemed impossible to fix.

+Despite how knowledgeable you might be, bad communication takes you down like a cat pouncing on a mouse.
+You can improve communication in less than a week if you put your mind and time to practice.

+It's *how* you say something, not just what you say, and getting people to *see* you do it right.

+In an instructional role, you're leadership.
+You might not have traditional employees, but you're still managing people who are "beneath" you in a perceived power (knowledge) structure.

+This means you need to do the things leaders also do without *weakening* authority, such as:
+1. Don't be an asshole.
+2. Not using stop words like "uh" and "um."
+3. Not leading into statements with something like "Just a quick thought," "this may sound like a bad idea," excessive apologizing, and so on.
+4. Using the phrase "I believe."
+5. Turning your thoughts into words at the appropriate time and can tactfully interrupt/join a conversation.
+6. Getting other people to confirm you know what you're doing.

+Let me use one item above in an example.

+"This is a good idea, we should do it.
+I think." instead of "Let's implement this idea."

+The former instills doubt and makes someone think you cannot stand behind your words.
+The latter cuts that doubt out entirely and makes it sound like you're sure and ready to go.

+You also want to avoid thinking outpacing speaking.
+It's hard to detect at first, but I usually catch myself doing that when I say stop or gap words like "uh" and "um" *even when I don't want to.*

+You can pause for a bit.
+It's ok.
+A couple seconds to stop, structure what you want to say into a framework, *then* say what you want to say.
+It'l help you. **Even in extremely high stress scenarios, where seconds are on the clock until disaster, you *will* have a couple seconds to assess the situation(s).**

+Last part here is communicating impact.
+You can solve these amazing problems, but it won't mean anything if people cannot see it was solved.
+This goes for other co-workers and peers, like other teachers, as well as students watching you instruct.
+The work you do should also speak for you, which means people should see you're doing good work clearly and consistently.

 ### **Enforcing Control**